ajkessel/gedcom-dna-finder/README.md

 That's the whole installation.
 The two scripts are independent and can be run from anywhere.

+If you want to compile executable versions of these scripts yourself, use [build.sh](dev/build.sh) to compile for Linux or Mac and [build.ps1](dev/build.ps1) to compile for Windows.
+I also have a [build_and_release.sh](dev/build_and_release.sh) script which runs under WSL and builds for all three platforms if you have them available.

 ## Usage

 For pre-built binaries, just run the executable.